A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: A Short Window of Intense WR Nitrogen Enrichment

 \subsection{Relative Chemical Enrichment from WN Stars}

-With first discovery of WN stars in a high-redshift galaxy, we now explore their chemical yields as a source of the abundance pattern in RXCJ2248-ID3. \citet{charbonnel23} performed a comparable analysis for the extreme N/O ratio observed in GN-z11 and found that such rapid nitrogen enrichment could arise from normal massive stars with $M_\star \sim 20-120\,M_\odot$ or from supermassive stars ($M_\star\gtrsim1000\,M_\odot$) in proto-globular cluster environments.
+With the highest redshift detection of WN stars to date, we now explore their chemical yields as a source of the abundance pattern in RXCJ2248-ID3. \citet{charbonnel23} performed a comparable analysis for the extreme N/O ratio observed in GN-z11 and found that such rapid nitrogen enrichment could arise from normal massive stars with $M_\star \sim 20-120\,M_\odot$ or from supermassive stars ($M_\star\gtrsim1000\,M_\odot$) in protoglobular cluster environments.
 Their results and those of \cite{marques-chaves24} further demonstrated that the short-lived WN-like phase can produce large N/O ratios within a few Myr of the burst, consistent with the timescales inferred here, but that the observed C/O ratios are only compatible over a very short time interval.

-Building on this theoretical groundwork, \citet{kobayashi24} developed a dual-burst chemical evolution model to match GN-z11's enrichment pattern in which a second, brief episode of star formation triggers a narrow ($\lesssim$1 Myr) WR-dominated enrichment phase.
-Finally, \citet{marques-chaves24} modeled the CNO abundance pattern of CEERS-1019 using nitrogen yields from rotating massive stars and tested whether a young, WR-dominated stellar population could reproduce the observed enrichment.
-These models provide a valuable physical framework for linking stellar yields to galaxy-scale abundance evolution at early times.
-We extend the methodologies outlined by these works to RXCJ2248--ID3, applying an updated version of the \citet{kobayashi24} dual-burst chemical evolution model and performing a similar order-of-magnitude check on the total nitrogen mass budget as \citet{marques-chaves24}.
+Building on this theoretical groundwork, \citet{kobayashi24} showed that a dual-burst chemical evolution model with a short WR-dominated enrichment phase could also match GN-z11's enrichment pattern.
+Similarly, \citet{marques-chaves24} used N yields from rotating massive stars to demonstrate that a young, WR-dominated stellar population could reproduce the observed CNO enrichment pattern in CEERS-1019.